LandazuriPaul/nest-react/README.md

 - A predefined **global config module** to handle all the configuration you would like to pass to your server at runtime.
 You can lean more in the server's README [Configuration module](./packages/server/README.md#configuration-module) section.

 - Production ready [Dockerfile](#docker-images).

+### Client/Server versions

+While being minimalistic, this boilerplate provides straight-forward access to the client's or version's deployed version:

+1. To check the server's version, simply call the [`/version`](http://localhost:4000/version) endpoint which returns a JSON looking like this:

+    ```json
+    {
+      "GIT_SHORT_HASH": "568cfad",
+      "GIT_BRANCH": "master",
+      "REPO_VERSION": "1.0.0",
+      "DOMAIN_VERSION": "1.0.0",
+      "LIB_VERSION": "1.0.0",
+      "SERVER_VERSION": "1.0.0"
+    }
+    ```

+2. To identify the client's deployed version, you can see the page's source code and look for the JS bundle name, which should look like: `index.39a2462@master.c177f4e7.js`.
+This corresponds to the pattern passed in the [`vite.config.ts`](./packages/client/vite.config.ts) file: `[name].${getBuildId()}.[hash].js`.
+Currently, the `buildId` is defined as `shortHash@branch` but you can adapt the `getBuildId` function to your needs.

+3. Since the two applications are supposed to be deployed as separate Docker images, this boilerplate comes with a simple function embedded in the frontend: [`checkServerVersion`](./packages/client/src/utils/checkServerVersion.ts).
+If the server version doesn't satisfy the frontend **peer dependency**, an error message will be printed in the frontend console (using the debug library).

 ---